The Singing and the Silence: Birds in Contemporary Art

 October 31, 2014 – February 22, 2015

 The opening of the exhibition dovetails with two significant environmental anniversaries—the extinction of the passenger pigeon in 1914 and the establishment of the Wilderness Act in 1964.
-Inspired by the confluence of these events, the exhibition explores how artists working today employ bird imagery as a way to engage with a widespread desire to meaningfully connect with the natural world and as a conduit for understanding contemporary culture.
+Inspired by the confluence of these events, the exhibition explores how artists working today employ bird imagery as a conduit for understanding contemporary culture.

 While artists have historically created images of birds for the purposes of scientific inquiry, taxonomy or spiritual symbolism, the artists featured in The Singing and the Silence instead share a common interest in birds as allegories for our own earthbound existence.
 In their artworks, birds are complex symbols that mirror back to us different facets of our own behavior, habits and values.
 The 46 artworks on display ask viewers to consider what birds can tell us about ourselves, examining our changing connections with the natural world, the ways in which birds symbolize our impulses to both conquer and conserve nature, and how searching for and identifying birds has become an almost sacred ritual in our secular society.

 Rachel Berwick’s large-scale, mixed-media installation, “Untitled (Blue),” will be on public display for the first time as part of the exhibition, as will a temporary, site-specific mural James Prosek has created for the exhibition’s gallery space.
 Behind-the-scenes views of the installation of these and other artworks will be posted online once installation begins later this fall.

 The exhibition is organized by Joanna Marsh, The James Dicke Curator of Contemporary Art.

 Thursday, October 23, 2014, 6 p.m. – Gallery Talk with artist James Prosek